What is Google AI Mode? How to earn a spot in the AI answer

 Publish content that is citation-worthy, not just lengthy

-The sample highlights that original research, clear statistics, and expert commentary tend to be more “useful per word.”
+Original research, clear statistics, and expert commentary carry more weight per word.
 In AI Mode, dense fluff is a liability.
-A page that provides a clean framework, a data point, and a clear conclusion is more likely to be cited than a long page that says very little.
+A page with a clean framework, a real data point, and a sharp conclusion gets cited more often than a long page that says almost nothing.

 A quick scoring approach you can apply internally:

-Mention Network fits into a Google AI Mode workflow by helping brands understand where and how they’re being referenced across AI-influential sources.
-It bridges the gap between content creation and AI visibility, enabling teams to track mentions, spot authority gaps, and strengthen the signals Google AI Mode relies on when selecting sources.
+Mention Network fits a Google AI Mode workflow by showing e-commerce brands exactly where and how AI surfaces them, then helping them fix it.
+It closes the gap between publishing content and actually earning AI visibility: measure how ChatGPT, Gemini, and Google AI describe your store, find the authority gaps, and strengthen the signals AI Mode leans on when it picks sources.

 Where Mention Network Fits in a Google AI Mode Workflow